ZJLi2013/av_papers_collection/README.md

 ## Drive VLM

+* NuScenes-QA: a mutli-modal visual QA benchmarking for AD scenario (2023, fudan)

 * Driving with LLMs: fusing object-level vector modality for explainable autonomous driving (2023, Wayve)

 * Drive Like a human: rethinking autonmous driving with LLM (2023, SHAI Lab)